Coding for accessibility

 Every page must have a unique and meaningful title so that users can identify what page they are on.
 Pages with the same title can cause confusion.

 The content on the page must be ordered in a logical manner so as to make sense to the user without any visual styling.
-Structual mark–up must never be used to provide visual effects and deprecated elements such as
+Structural mark–up must never be used to provide visual effects and deprecated elements such as

 <applet> must not be used, instead use the latest versions if supported.
 Always use consistent styling and positioning of key elements on each page eg elements appearing on multiple pages such as site search must appear in the same place.